Muhammad-Kazim/muhammad-kazim.github.io/_publications/2025_09_Deep_Coded_Wavefront_Sensing-Bridging_the_Simulation-Experiment-Gap.md

 ## Forward Model Simulation

 The entire coded WFS pipeline is accurately simulated using wave optical techniques.
 Our forward modeling maps the volumetric specimen in the object space to the image plane with high fidelity.
-The two major components include the microscope, mainly its NA (low pass filtering) and magnification, and phase mask, which is responsible for the speckle pattern and the primary reason an ordinary camera is converted into an optical flow based phase retrieval device..
+The two major components include the microscope, mainly its NA (low pass filtering) and magnification, and the phase mask, which is responsible for the speckle pattern and the primary reason an ordinary camera is converted into an optical flow-based phase retrieval device.

 <figure>
   <img width="400" height="400"